Why You May Be Getting Bloated After A Healthy, “Clean” Meal

 Tips: Try nurturing your liver through consuming things like bitter greens (dandelion greens, rocket, kale, silverbeet), raw apple cider vinegar, lemon juice, cruciferous vegetables (broccoli, cauliflower, cabbage, kale, brussels sprouts).
 You can also try drinking some liver-loving teas like dandelion root, nettle, milk thistle.

 - You might have an underlying intolerance

-You could be responding to a specific food which doesn’t agree with you, or aren’t reading food labels correctly and are accidentally consuming some of the usual culprits.
+You could be responding to a specific food which doesn’t agree with you or you aren’t reading food labels correctly and are accidentally consuming some of the usual culprits.

 Tip: Use a food symptoms diary to see if there is anything you may be reacting too, or consider an allergy/intolerance testing, consulting with a healthcare practitioner.

 - Portion distortion

 Maybe you just simply eat too much.
 Overeating often leads to digestive discomfort, especially if you are eating a variety of foods which require different enzymes to break them down.

 Tip: Eat until you’re 80% full.
 Slowing down and chewing your meal should help you to register when you’re full.
 Don’t forget to avoid large amounts of liquid with meals, this can be partially helpful, aim to drink liquids 20-30 minutes either side of a meal.